finos-labs/project-analysis/README.md

 > [![Slack](https://img.shields.io/badge/slack-@finos/fdc3-green.svg?logo=slack) ](https://finos-lf.slack.com/messages/fdc3/)
 > [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6579/badge) ](https://bestpractices.coreinfrastructure.org/projects/6579)
 >
-> FDC3 aims to provide an open standard for interoperability on the financial desktop.
-This includes standardized verbs to invoke actions between applications (called "intents"), a standardized data format, an OpenAPI app directory standard, and standardized API operations.
 >
-> The standard currently consists of four specifications:
+> [FDC3](https://fdc3.finos.org) is an open standard for applications on financial desktop to interoperate and exchange data with each other.
+>
+> - Users benefit from a more joined-up experience, which reduces the "friction" in getting common tasks done,
+> - By enabling applications to:
+>    - launch other apps (build a launcher),
+>    - respond to activity in other apps (context sharing),
+>    - request functionality from other apps (raising intents).
 >... [_read more_](https://github.com/finos/FDC3)
 >
 #### Further Details